awsdocs/amazon-s3-developer-guide/doc_source/UsingKMSEncryption.md

 ## Using AWS Key Management Service in the Amazon S3 Console<a name="kms-encryption-s3-console"></a>

-For more information about using AWS KMS\-managed encryption keys in the Amazon S3 console, see [How Do I Upload Files and Folders to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information about using the Amazon S3 console with encryption keys stored in AWS KMS, see [How Do I Upload Files and Folders to an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.

 ## API Support for AWS Key Management Service in Amazon S3<a name="APISupportforKMSEncryption"></a>